- Contributions to the Contingency Fund for Emergencies as of 31 March 2017 total US$ 37.65 million, with US$4 million pledged.

 Contingency Fund for Emergencies: Impact and achievments

 24 February 2017 -- The Contingency Fund for Emergencies has saved lives and helped avert disease outbreaks through targeted interventions.
-The following overview provides a summary of where, when and why funds have been used and how WHO has delivered results on the ground in response to 15 emergencies worldwide with the US$ 19.96 million disbursed by the Fund.
+The following overview provides a summary of where, when and why funds have been used and how WHO has delivered results on the ground in response to 15 emergencies worldwide since it began in 2015.

 7 June 2016 -- The Contingency Fund for Emergencies (CFE) released US$ 483 000 at the end of May to support WHO’s response to the health consequences of food and water shortages in Papua New Guinea caused by the El-Niño climate event.